PatrickMockridge/SpringBoard-Data-Science-Intensive/README.md

 # SpringBoard Data Science Intensive
 SpringBoard Data Science Intensive Course Project Repo

-This repository represents the work completed for my Intensive introduction to Data Science at [Springboard.com](https://www.springboard.com)
+This repository represents the work completed for my Intensive introduction to Data Science at [Springboard.com](https://www.springboard.com) in early 2017

 The course contains a variety of miniprojects on data munging and machine learning algoarithms.